Tank Inspection Robotics

 Monitoring with ultrasound is mission critical.
 It enables you to work on long-term planning and maintenance vs. dealing with expensive repairs and potential emergencies.

 In short, you are better able to protect, predict, and prevent.

 The Inspection Process

 BSI’s in-service tank inspection intrinsically-safe (IS) scanners and non-IS scanners are designed to inspect the bottom of small diameter storage tanks without removing the tank from service, and without personnel entry into the tank.
-The scanners are designed to operate in both fixed and floating roof storage tanks and can be deployed, with the tank full of product, through an 18-inch or greater diameter inspection manway.
+Our high density ultrasound scanners are designed to operate in both fixed and floating roof storage tanks and can be deployed, with the tank full of product, through an 18-inch or greater diameter inspection manway.

 BSI robotic equipment is delivered in a range of sizes and deployment options from scanners that are maneuvered manually around the floor to multi-sensor remotely operated robots.

 In-service tank inspection manual scanners are not motorized.
 They are deployed into a tank manually.
 One or more technicians, located on the roof of the tank, manipulate the scanner along the tank floor in a predetermined pattern that satisfies specific customer inspection criteria.
 As with other BSI products, the robotic solutions utilize ultrasonic thickness measurement as the primary measurement technique.
 During the inspection, the operator records the scanner path manually and data analysis is conducted on-site or off-site.
 Automatic navigation solutions are also available.
 Daily reports are produced.

 - When a tank needs reassessed

 - A new tank where corrosion rate is not known